kd2org/opodsync/README.md

 Just copy the files from the `server` directory into a new directory of your webserver.

+This should work in most cases.
+Exceptions are:

-If you are not using Apache, make sure to adapt the rules from the `.htaccess` file to your own server.
+* If you are not using Apache, but Caddy, or nginx, make sure to adapt the rules from the `.htaccess` file to your own server.
+* If you are using Apache, but have set-up this server in a sub-folder of your document root, then you will have to adapt the `.htaccess` to your configuration.

 ### First account